 # Great Agencies Have Systems.
 Here's How to Spot Them.

-The number one reason businesses fire their marketing agency isn't poor results.
-It's poor communication.
-In a 2023 survey by Clutch.co, 27% of businesses that had ended an agency relationship cited "lack of transparency" as the primary reason — more than any other factor, including underperformance.
-That's a systems problem, not a talent problem.
-And it's completely avoidable if you know what to look for before you sign.
+Most businesses don't fire their marketing agency because of bad results.
+They fire them because of bad communication.
+A 2023 Clutch.co survey confirmed it: 27% of businesses ending an agency relationship pointed to "lack of transparency" as the main culprit.
+That's more than underperformance.
+This isn't a talent issue.
+It's a systems issue.
+And it's completely avoidable if you know what to look for before you sign on the dotted line.

-The agencies that drive real growth aren't necessarily the ones with the flashiest case studies or the most impressive client logos.
-They're the ones that have built repeatable systems for onboarding, communication, reporting, and optimization — and can show you exactly how those systems work before you ever hand over a dollar.
+The agencies that actually grow your business?
+They aren't always the ones with the flashiest case studies or the biggest client names.
+They're the ones with rock-solid, repeatable systems for onboarding, communication, reporting, and optimization.
+They'll show you exactly how those systems work.
+Before you spend a dime.

-When people talk about agency systems, they usually mean one of two things: internal processes (how the agency runs its own operations) or client-facing processes (how the agency manages your account).
-Both matter, but the client-facing systems are what you can actually evaluate during the sales process.
+When we talk about agency systems, it's usually one of two things: internal processes (how they run their shop) or client-facing processes (how they handle your account).
+Both matter.
+But you can only truly evaluate the client-facing stuff during the sales process.

-A sloppy onboarding process is a crack in the foundation.
-The first 30–60 days of an agency engagement set the tone for everything that follows.
-A great agency uses this time to do three things: understand your business deeply, establish clear success metrics, and build the infrastructure for your campaigns.
+Sloppy onboarding?
+That's a crack in the foundation.
+The first 30–60 days with an agency set the tone for everything.
+A great agency uses this time to do three things: truly understand your business, nail down clear success metrics, and build out your campaign infrastructure.

 Discovery.
-This isn't a 30-minute intake call.
-A serious agency will want to understand your business model, your best customers, your sales process, your historical marketing performance, and what you've already tried.
-They'll ask uncomfortable questions about your close rate, your average deal value, and why customers choose you over competitors.
-If the onboarding feels like a checklist, it probably is.KPI definition.
-Forget vague goals like "more leads" or "better brand awareness."
-A sharp agency will work with you to define concrete, measurable objectives: increase qualified leads by 20% within 90 days, reduce cost per acquisition below $150, achieve a 4:1 return on ad spend by month three.
-These numbers should be in the contract, not just discussed on a call.Infrastructure setup.
-This is where the technical work happens — connecting your CRM and automation systems, setting up conversion tracking, building campaign architecture, and establishing the reporting dashboard you'll use throughout the engagement.
-An agency that skips or rushes this step is setting you up for attribution problems down the road.Bad agency communication is more than annoying.
+This isn't a quick 30-minute chat.
+A serious agency digs deep.
+They want to understand your business model, your best customers, your sales process, your past marketing wins (and losses), and what you've already tried.
+They'll ask tough questions about your close rate, your average deal value, and why customers pick you over the competition.
+If onboarding feels like a checklist, it probably is.KPI Definition.
+Forget fluffy goals like "more leads" or "better brand awareness."
+A sharp agency works with you to define concrete, measurable objectives: 20% more qualified leads in 90 days.
+Cost per acquisition under $150.
+A 4:1 return on ad spend by month three.
+These numbers belong in the contract.
+Not just talked about on a call.Infrastructure Setup.
+This is the technical heavy lifting.
+Connecting your CRM and automation systems.
+Setting up conversion tracking.
+Building campaign architecture.
+Getting that reporting dashboard ready.
+An agency that skips or rushes this?
+They're setting you up for attribution headaches later.Bad agency communication isn't just annoying.
 It's expensive.
-Every week you don't know what's happening with your campaigns is a week you can't make informed decisions about your budget, your offer, or your strategy.
+Every week you're in the dark about your campaigns is a week you can't make smart decisions about your budget, your offer, or your strategy.

-Vanity metrics are the enemy of accountability.
-Clicks, impressions, and follower counts are easy to generate and easy to report.
-They're also largely meaningless for a business trying to grow revenue.
+Vanity metrics kill accountability.
+Clicks, impressions, follower counts.
+Easy to generate.
+Easy to report.
+Also, mostly useless for a business trying to grow revenue.

-A great agency reports on business outcomes, not marketing activities.
-The metrics that matter for a $1M–$5M business are:
+A great agency reports on business outcomes.
+Not just marketing activities.
+For a $1M–$5M business, these are the metrics that matter:

-If your paid advertising agency can't show you a clear line from their work to your revenue, the problem is either the reporting system or the results themselves.
+If your paid advertising agency can't draw a clear line from their work to your revenue, you've got a problem.
+Either the reporting system is broken, or the results just aren't there.
 Either way, it's a problem.

-For businesses in the $1M–$5M range, attribution is where the real accountability lives.
-Attribution means being able to answer: "This customer found us through this ad, clicked this landing page, filled out this form, was followed up by this automated sequence, and closed for this amount."
-Without that chain, you're making budget decisions based on intuition rather than data.
+For businesses in the $1M–$5M range, attribution is where accountability lives.
+Attribution means knowing: "This customer found us through this ad, clicked this landing page, filled out this form, got this automated sequence, and closed for this amount."
+Without that chain, you're guessing with your budget.
+Not making data-driven decisions.

-A well-structured agency will set up proper attribution from day one — Google Analytics 4, conversion pixels, UTM parameters on every campaign, and closed-loop reporting that connects your ad spend to your CRM data.
-This is what separates a WYRE Framework-style integrated approach from a collection of disconnected services.
+A well-structured agency sets up proper attribution from day one.
+Google Analytics 4.
+Conversion pixels.
+UTM parameters on every campaign.
+Closed-loop reporting that links your ad spend to your CRM data.
+This is the difference between a WYRE Framework-style integrated approach and a bunch of disconnected services.

 | Report on clicks and impressions | Report on leads, pipeline, and revenue |